Raxaul: Road

 Raxaul is connected to major cities of India by National Highway 28A.
-However, the condition of NH 28A is terrible causing regular traffic jams.

 It is the main route to Nepal.
 The capital of Nepal, Kathmandu is connected with India through this highway.
 There is a bus terminal from where buses are available for most of the cities in Bihar and Jharkhand.

-Airlines and destinations
+Aviation

-Raxaul Airport (ICAO: VERL) is located at Ekderwa Raxaul in the state of Bihar, India.
+Raxaul Airport (ICAO: VERL) is located in Raxaul.
 It was established after the Sino-Indian War of 1962, when it served as an emergency landing ground for the Indian Army.
 The Airports Authority of India (AAI) that owns the airport has undertaken a pre-feasibility study at the airport to upgrade the airport to handle ATR-72 aircraft.
 A draft Master Plan highlighting a requirement of an additional 121 acres of land has been submitted to the State Government.

 Now, there is currently no scheduled commercial air service.
 Raxaul can be reached by flying to Simara in Nepal.
 That airport is 27 km from Raxaul and has direct flights to Kathmandu.
 A proposal to operationalize the airport for civilian use has been drafted.